PrincessG/Gilbert_et_al_2018/README.md

 # Hello!
 These are instructions from beginning to end for Signal Noise calculations!
 First Run PI on the nexus alignment files of your choice.
-To do this , navigate to the directory where each nexus.rates file live and see below
+To do this , navigate to the directory where each nexus.rates file live and see below:

 # Choosing UCEs of Interest
 At some point we decided it would be interesting to look at the split between Neognathae and Paleognathae birds.
 This occured